fedhere/TVSaffiliations/README.md

 ## Visualizations

+submitNewMember.py reads in the headerofa TVS applicationto submit the google form.
+OBSOLETE since now theform has a reCaptha anddoesnot allow robots anymore

 mapTVS.ipny maps the TVS members.
-Download the LSST google doc to use as unput
+Download the LSST google doc to use as input

+affiliations.html visualizes the connection between member subgroup applications